Duit-Foundation/flutter_duit/README.md

 # Duit - drived UI tooklit.

-***Duit*** is a server side UI framework for Flutter.
+***Duit*** is a backend side UI framework for Flutter.
 It is used for creating widgets and server-side state management.

 The framework consists of several parts: